Abdoul Moumouni

-Abdoul Moumouni Amadou Darankoum (born 7 August 2002) is a Nigerien professional footballer who plays as a defensive midfielder for Mesaimeer in the Qatari Second Division.
+Abdoul Moumouni Amadou Darankoum (born 7 August 2002) is a Nigerien professional footballer who plays as a defensive midfielder.

 Club career

 Moumouni started his career with Nigerien club US GN in 2018.
 On 16 September 2021, he signed for Moldovan National Division club Sheriff Tiraspol.

 On 16 August 2024, Qatari Second Division club Mesaimeer announced the signing of Moumouni.

 International career

 On 22 September 2019, he made his debut for the Niger national team in an African Nations Championship qualification match against the Ivory Coast.